Will Oldham: Career

 Oldham is known for his "do-it-yourself punk aesthetic and blunt honesty", and his music has been likened to Americana, folk, roots, country, punk, and indie rock.
 He has been called an "Appalachian post-punk solipsist", with a voice that has been described as "a fragile sort-of warble frittering around haunted melodies in the American folk or country tradition."

 Oldham first performed and recorded under various permutations of the Palace name, including Palace Brothers, Palace Songs, Palace Music, and simply Palace.
 Regarding the name changes during this period (1993–1997), Oldham said:

 Will stated in a 1995 interview with KCRW that the name Palace Flophouse was inspired by reading John Steinbeck's Cannery Row.
 Beginning in 1998, Oldham has primarily used the moniker Bonnie 'Prince' Billy, which draws inspiration from several sources:

 He has explained that "the primary purpose of the pseudonym is to allow both the audience and the performer to have a relationship with the performer that is valid and unbreakable."

+Many of his solo albums are not available on Spotify, as Oldham disagrees with how they treat musicians.

 Critical reception

 Some of his albums, such as There Is No-One What Will Take Care of You (1993), Viva Last Blues (1995), and I See a Darkness (1999), have appeared on greatest albums lists.

 Johnny Cash recorded a version of "I See a Darkness" on his American Recordings disc American III: Solitary Man (2000).
 Oldham provided backing vocals.
+Spanish singer Rosalía also recorded a version of "I See a Darkness" for her debut album Los Ángeles.
 Marianne Faithfull included Oldham's "A King at Night" on her 2003 Kissin Time tour.
 Steve Adey also covered "I See a Darkness" on his 2006 LP All Things Real.
 Mark Kozelek recorded a version of Oldham's "New Partner" on his 2008 disc, The Finally LP.
-Katatonia covered "Oh How I Enjoy the Light" on their 2001 EP Tonight's Music.
+Katatonia covered "Oh How I Enjoy the Light" on their 2001 EP Tonight's Music, and their song "Don't Tell a Soul" is about and contains an interpolation of the Palace Brothers song "You Will Miss Me When I Burn".
 In 2009 Mark Lanegan and Soulsavers recorded a cover version of "You Will Miss Me When I Burn".
 The release is a split single, backed with the Lanegan-penned "Sunrise" featuring vocals by Oldham.
 In 2011, Deer Tick's cover of Oldham's song "Death to Everyone" appeared in an episode of Hell On Wheels.
 Cadaverous Condition covered "Black" on their To the Night Sky album (2006).